qianyiwang/self-driving-car-FindLaneAdvanced/README.md

 Overview
 ---

 In this project, the goal is to write a software pipeline to identify the lane boundaries in a video from a front-facing camera on a car.
-There are some advanced computer vision methods will be implemented in this project, such as camera calibration, sobel edge thresholding, color space converting thresholding, perspective transform, etc.
+There are some advanced computer vision methods will be implemented in this project, such as camera calibration, gradients thresholding, color space converting thresholding, perspective transform, etc.

 **For more tech details, please read through [writeup.md](writeup.md) file**